 Cité internationale des arts

-We worked in the residency of the Cité Internationale des Arts in Paris September to December 2025.
+We worked at the Cité Internationale des arts residency in Paris in the autumn of 2025.

 The project studied the lived experience in the Parisian grands ensembles: postwar housing complexes built primarily during Les Trente Glorieuses (1945–1975) as symbols of progress and housing for all, later burdened by neglect and stigma.

 Because these neighbourhoods occupy a sensitive place in public discourse, we adopted drawing as our primary method.
-Many residents prefer not to be photographed, and drawing—slow, public, and conversational—invites curiosity and exchange.
+Many residents prefer not to be photographed, while drawing offers a slow, public, and conversational approach that invites curiosity and exchange.
 Rather than fleeting images, it demands time and presence, treating these postwar complexes as monuments in their own right.

-From September to December 2025 we visited over 20 grands ensembles around the Paris metropolitan area.
-Seeking sustained engagement with a single site, we chose Sarcelles, a northern suburb thirty minutes from central Paris on the RER D. Built between 1954 and 1976, Sarcelles is one of France’s most emblematic grands ensembles.
+From September to December 2025, we visited over twenty grands ensembles around the Paris metropolitan area.
+Seeking sustained engagement with a single site, we chose Sarcelles, a northern suburb thirty minutes from central Paris on the regional train RER D. Built between 1954 and 1976, Sarcelles is one of France’s most emblematic grands ensembles.

-The six workshops were held in the neighborhood of Sarcelles.
+The six workshops were held in the neighbourhood of Sarcelles.

 CLIMATE GAME

-First piloted in the FCINY residency in New York, the climate game is an ongoing participatory method that we use to collect and share insights about community resilience in our contemporary cities facing the effects of climate change.
+First piloted during the FCINY residency in New York, the Climate Game is an ongoing participatory method used to gather and share insights into community resilience in cities facing the impacts of climate change.

-The residency culminated in a workshop, where we shared insights from our exploration of community-based practices in New York City’s climate adaptation.
-Participants were invited to envision ways to reshape their surroundings, drawing inspiration from community-led initiatives such as community-based organizations, community gardens, and landmarks like Cooper Square, home to New York’s first community land trust.
+The residency culminated in a workshop where we presented findings from our exploration of community-based climate adaptation practices in New York City.
+Participants were invited to imagine ways of reshaping their own surroundings, drawing inspiration from community-led initiatives such as local organisations, community gardens, and places like Cooper Square, home to New York’s first community land trust.

 LET’S TALK ABOUT WEATHER

 We mapped local knowledge of extreme weather events in a workshop titled “Let’s Talk About Weather”.
-The workshop was part of the Mellunmäki neighborhood celebration in May 2025 organized in collaboration with Mellunmäki-liike, Kalliolan Setlementti and ME-talo.
+The workshop was part of the Mellunmäki neighbuorhood celebration in May 2025, organised in together with Mellunmäki-liike, Kalliolan Setlementti and ME-talo.

 COLLAGE WORKSHOP

-The participants explored the cityscape with a focus on play, socializing with friends, and self-expression.
-Through the anecdotes shared during the workshop, we gained valuable insights into how the youth perceive their neighborhood.
+The participants explored the cityscape with a focus on play, socialising with friends, and self-expression.
+Through the anecdotes shared during the workshop, we gained valuable insights into how the youth perceive their neighbourhood.

-We discovered that places for play can be found in the most unexpected spots: at the locally famous climbing tree, in the breeze from an AC unit on the side of the local mall, or at the cliffs where friends gather to meet up.
+We discovered that places for play can be found in the most unexpected spots: at the locally famous climbing tree, in the breeze from an AC unit on the side of the local shopping centre, or at the cliffs where friends gather to meet up.

-Raivio&Bumann gathered and synthesized the findings from the workshop, using them as valuable insights to inform city planning in the area.
-The workshop was part of the Meri-Rastila block party, and the finished collages were exhibited at the local cultural center, Merirasti.
+Raivio&Bumann gathered and synthesised the findings from the workshop, using them as valuable insights to inform city planning in the area.
+The workshop was part of the Meri-Rastila Block Party, and the finished collages were exhibited at the local cultural centre Merirasti.

 Local youth shared their insights into the best places to play and hang out in the neighborhood as part of our workshop in the Meri-Rastila Block Party.